dougscohen/dougscohen.github.io/_posts/2020-06-24-CS-Unit-1-Build.md

 ---

 ## KNN Classifier from Scratch
 In this tutorial, I will walk through how to create a K Nearest Neighbors algorithm in Python using just Numpy.
 KNNs are lazy algorithms.
-This essentially means they do not have a training phase, and instead the `fit()` method is meant to store the training data to be accessed when you go to make a prediction.
+This essentially means they do not have a training phase, and instead the `fit()` method is meant to store the training data in memory to be accessed when you go to make a prediction.
+This also means that predictions can become computationally expensive as your data scales.

 Looking at a KNN is a great place to start studying classfier algorithms because it's straightforward, and pretty easy to understand what's happening behind the scenes.
-Let's dive into it!
+If you want to identify similar data you aren't necessarily concerned about efficiency, KNN may be the algorithm for you.
+Let's summarize the process:

+1. Load in your data

+2. Initiallize KNN class

+3. Fit the training data

+4. For each row in the training data:
+    a. calculate euclidean distance between row and your query
+    b. add the distances to a list

+5. Sort the list from smallest distance to largest and grab the train indeces

+6. Select the first K entries from the sorted list

+7. Grab the class labels of the selected K entries7

+8. Return the class label that occured the most

+Here, we fill focus on steps 2-8 as this is the actual algorithm.

 ## The Algorithm